PurpleSquishFace/PimoroniKeypad/README.md

 ## config.json

 The `config.json` file drives the customisations and behaviour of the device.
-The top level properties of the json object set the board itself, example below:
+The top level properties of the json object set the keypad itself, example below:

 ``` json
 {